 On their homepage you can calculate the amount of CO2 your flight has caused and you can make a donation that will be invested in projects which will save a corresponding amount of CO2.

 Of course there are a couple of other organisations doing similar things but this one has been audited a number of times and it will really save the CO2 and not use most of your money for administration cost.

 I am convinced that this is a good thing.
 All my more recent flights are “atmosfair” and I plan to buy off my older ones as well.

 But if you are not only thinking about the negative effects of your long distance flights but also about the rest of your life you will realise that buying of your flights will not be enough to save our atmosphere.
 Here in Germany I can buy my electricity at a provider you does only produce sustainable.
 This helps to reduce the amount of CO2 but it is still much more than I should produce in order to avoid further global warming.
 Therefore I used I calculator on the web to find out how much CO2 I produce each year and I donated enough to save exactly this amount.
 Thus I can claim to be CO2-neutral since 2005.
-If you want to do the same you can try the Carbon Calculator of the British Government or just google "carbon calculator".
+If you want to do the same you can try the carbon footprint calculator or just google “carbon calculator”.